-In honor of the recent release of Union Square Hospitality Group’s Family Table, a cookbook featuring a look inside the many restaurants owned by my favorite restaurateur Danny Meyer and featuring stories and recipes from family (or staff) meals, the cornerstone restaurant in the group, Union Square Cafe, decided to host a contest.
-Being no stranger to Union Square Cafe (I’ve discussed it not once, but twice before on Mission: Food) and Meyer’s other restaurants (I actually visited three of them during my trip to New York City last week–keep your eyes peeled for additional posts), I was definitely on board.
+In honor of the release of Union Square Hospitality Group’s Family Table, the cornerstone restaurant in the group, Union Square Cafe, hosted a contest.
+The cookbook features a look inside the many restaurants owned by my favorite restaurateur Danny Meyer.
+It includes stories and recipes from family (or staff) meals.
+Being no stranger to Union Square Cafe and Meyer’s other restaurants, I was definitely on board.

 Fans of the restaurant were asked to share their favorite family recipe along with why it means so much them.
-The winner would get to cook that recipe with Chef Carmen Quagliata in the Union Square Cafe kitchen, dine with the staff at family meal, and get to tour and experience the behind-the-scenes action at this popular New York City institution.
+The winner would get to cook that recipe with Chef Carmen Quagliata in the Union Square Cafe kitchen.
+She would dine with the staff at family meal, and get to tour and experience the behind-the-scenes action at this popular New York City institution.

-I knew immediately which recipe I would submit.
-The one entitled “The Greatest Dish on Earth” in its original post on Mission: Food: my grandmother’s Manti.
-I have waxed poetic about my love for this dish both in my post and in the submission I made for the contest…
+I knew immediately which recipe I would submit: the recipe for my grandmother’s Manti.
+I have waxed poetic about my love for this dish many times in the past.

 My family is Armenian, and therefore I grew up eating a lot of Armenian food.
 Remember My Big Fat Greek Wedding when Tula would take Greek food to elementary school and the other kids would make fun of her?
 Well that was me, but with Armenian food 🙂